ministryofjustice/moj-frontend/docs/components/search.md

 ---
-layout: layouts/component.njk
 title: Search
 status: To be reviewed
 statusDate: June 2021
-type: component
 githuburl: https://github.com/ministryofjustice/moj-frontend/discussions/712
-eleventyNavigation:
-  key: Search
-  parent: Components
 excerpt: "Use the search component to let users search by word or phrase."
 ---

 {% example "/examples/search", 200 %}